TheM1ddleM1n/Waddle/README.md

 - If not, click it to enable
 - Counters should appear within 1-2 seconds

+### Coordinates Not Updating

+**Try these solutions:**

+1. Make sure you're in an active game (not in menu)
+2. Refresh the page if you're still in lobby
+3. Verify the Coordinates feature is enabled (✓ checkmark)
+4. Check browser console for errors

+**What triggers coordinate updates:**
+- You must be loaded into a game world
+- The game API must be accessible
+- Coordinates update every 100ms when enabled

 ### Crosshair Not Showing

 **Try these solutions:**